 My resolution for this year is to accept myself exactly where I am in each moment and to live in those moments.
 I am not going to dwell on my past, and I am not going to worry about my future.
 I am going to love my body, regardless of size, health, or capability.
 Don’t get me wrong, negative thoughts will still come to my mind, but I am going to make a conscious effort to put them to rest.

 Instead of changing myself this year, I plan to get to know myself better.
 I am going to spend time with myself, examine who I am, and who I want to be.
 I’ll go down some paths I’ve been avoiding.
 I’m going to ask myself tough questions, like what is stopping me from being my very best.
-If I have goals that I am not moving toward, what is it inside of me that is in my way?
+If I have goals that I am not moving toward, I want to know, “What is inside of me that is in my way?”

 I know that I have a history, and I cannot undo it.
 My memories and my experiences have helped shape me into the individual that I am today.
 However, sometimes the results of life’s lessons are not the result I desire.
 Sometimes those experiences create fear, disgust, or shame.
-I cannot change those feelings, but I plan to alter how I react to them, and to love myself more than ever before.
+I cannot change those feelings, but I plan to alter how I react to them and to love myself more than ever before.
 All of this for one New Year’s Resolution.

 Instead of walking away from things I fear, I will face them.
 Instead of turning my head away at things that disgust me, I plan to dig deeper and understand where that feeling is coming from, and how I can react appropriately.
 When I feel shame, I’m not going to accept it at face value and wallow in it.
 I will look beneath it, understand what created it, and rise above it.

 I am learning to see myself in a different light.
-I am not useless, broken, or damaged.
+Useless, broken, and damaged are not words that describe me.
 I am a warrior, and I am healing and changing organically to be the greatest version of me.
 Join me with my New Year’s Resolution no matter what day it is today!
-Challenge yourself to do the same and comment below on what challenges you have, or what advice you have for me and others on this journey.
+Challenge yourself to do the same and comment below on what difficulties you have, or what advice you have for me and others on this journey.